BreezeWhite/Music-Transcription-with-Semantic-Segmentation/README.md

 To predict and evaluate the scores with label, run the command:

 ```
-python3 Evaluation.py  MusicNet \
+python3 Evaluation.py frame \
+    --feature-path <path/to/generated/feature> \
-                       --model_path <path/to/trained/model> \
+    --model-path <path/to/trained/model> \
-                       --save-pred <path/to/store/predictions> \
+    --pred-save-path <path/to/store/predictions> \
 ```

-Currently, this script doesn't exactly have any evaluation functions.
-The only use is to make predictions and store them.
-You should implement the evaluation by yourself, or check out the original code inside **v1** folder.
+You can check out *scripts/evaluate_with_pred.sh* and *scripts/pred_and_evaluate.sh* for example use.

 #### Single Song Transcription

 To transcribe on a single song, run the command:

 ```
+python3 SingleSongTest.py \
-python3 SingleSongTest.py --input-audio <input/audio>
+    --input-audio <input/audio>
     --model-path <path/to/pre-trained/model>
 ```

 There will be an output file under the same path named *pred.hdf*, which contains the prediction of the given audio.

-To get the predicted midi, add `--to-midi <path/to/store/midi>` flag.
+To get the predicted midi, add `--to-midi <path/to/save/midi>` flag.
 The midi will be stored at the given path.

+There is also an example script in *scripts* folder called *transcribe_audio.sh*

 #### Extra